top of page

-5 Kitchens, One Dream Home: The Freewoods Farm Project
+Five Kitchens, One Dream Home: The Free Woods Farm Project

-Garage Apartment Kitchenette – For coffee and light meals.
+3. Garage Apartment Kitchenette – For adult kids or guests

 #1 Designing the Main Kitchen